rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/demos/Chatbot.md

 This demo displays an embedded chatbot.
 Embedded chatbots are meant to be placed within a page in your product.
 This demo includes:

-1. A [PatternFly page](/components/page) with a sidebar, skip to chatbot link, and masthead
+1. A [PatternFly page](/components/page) with a sidebar, "skip to chatbot" button, and masthead.
+To display the "skip to chatbot" button you must tab into the main window.
 2. A [`<Chatbot>`](/patternfly-ai/chatbot/chatbot-container) container.
 3. A [`<ChatbotHeader>`](/patternfly-ai/chatbot/chatbot-header) with all built sub-components laid out, including a `<ChatbotHeaderTitle>`
 4. [`<ChatbotContent>` and `<MessageBox>`](/patternfly-ai/chatbot/chatbot-container#content-and-message-box) with: